vrnsn/non-profit-blockchain/blockchain-explorer/README.md

   "host": "ngo-hyper-Blockcha-1O59LKQ979CAF-726033826.us-east-1.elb.amazonaws.com",
 ```

-After updating the file, restart Hyperledger Explorer, then navigate to the Swagger URL: http://<ELBDNS>/api-docs
+After updating the file, restart Hyperledger Explorer, then navigate to the Swagger URL.

+*If the Swagger UI is still pointing to localhost after you update swagger.json, you may need to rebuild Hyperledger Explorer, by following the build instructions in step 4*

 ## Step 7 - Keeping Hyperledger Explorer Running
 Hyperledger Explorer runs on the Fabric client node.
 If you exit the SSH session on the Fabric client node,